 When we step over painful feelings, they can come back full force when a new painful situation appears.
 Then, we are confronted with the current situation and the pile-up of past pain.
 This can be overwhelming and disorienting.

-For those people who are unable to attend a retreat, I offer grief counseling via the telephone and Skype.
+For those people who are unable to attend a mental health retreat for grief and loss, I offer grief counseling via the telephone and Skype.
 It's not a substitute for the retreats, but it can provide comfort and some degree of understanding.
-Grief counseling can prepare clients for the retreats.
-At our events, people experience the healing power of a loving community, which goes beyond anything that individual work can accomplish.

 Of all the emotions, grief is the slowest to heal.
 Often, there are other feelings, such as anger or fear, that are blocking our ability to walk through the emotional pain of grief.
 As these other feelings are acknowledged, we can face into our grief more directly and purely, with the added strength needed to let ourselves be healed.